arthurtuio/aws-certified-solutions-architect-associate/IAM.md

 12. Power User Access allows ________.
 - [ ] Full Access to all AWS services and resources.
 - [ ] Read-only access to all AWS services and resources.
-- [ ] Read-only access to all AWS services and resources.
+- [ ] Access to all AWS services except the management of groups and users within IAM.
 - [ ] Users to inspect the source code of the AWS platform.

 13. You are a solutions architect working for a large engineering company that are moving from a legacy infrastructure to AWS.
 You have configured the company's first AWS account and you have set up IAM.
 Your company is based in Andorra, but there will be a small subsidiary operating out of South Korea, so that office will need its own AWS environment.
 Which of the following statements is true?